esaillar/Personal-website/resume.md

 - **Engineer**
   - [2021-2022] Chiheb Sakka, co-supervised with Denis Barthou (Exacard Project)
 - **Internship**
+	- Asia Auville (Undergrad at Enseirb-Matmeca, 6 months internship in 2024) ,  co-supervision with <a href="https://gateauaulait.github.io/mihail.popov/" target="_blank"> Mihail Popov </a> (Inria)
 	- Jad El Karchi (Undergrad at Enseirb-Matmeca, 3 months internship in 2023), co-supervision with <a href="https://gateauaulait.github.io/mihail.popov/" target="_blank"> Mihail Popov </a>
 	- Pierre-Antoine Rouby (Undergrad at University of Bordeaux, 3 months internship in 2021 + 6 months internship in 2022)
 	- Radjasouria VINAYAGAME (Undergrad at Enseirb-Matmeca, 2 months in 2019-2020, 2 months in 2022)